Posted Oct 18, 2019 at 20:00. Revised Sep 1, 2021 at 14:40.

-Oberlin College Heritage dates from 1833, when it was very different from what it is today.
+Oberlin College’s Heritage dates from 1833 when things were very different from what they are today.
 It is now a heritage that seems to be intentionally forgotten!
 The sampler below captures the founding time’s enthusiasm…

 The College began with utopian visions of providing a college education to those who could not afford tuition but were willing to work for their education.
 Hence the motto “Learning and Labor.”
 It was an atmosphere where everyone strove to live up to Christian values.

 Initially, the town, College, and First Church were the same.
 All had many shared values.
 The most widely shared value in this period was a hatred of slavery, and the community helped many runaway slaves get to Canada.
 Some have even said that Oberlin’s helping runaway slaves was the final trigger for the Civil War.

 Oberlin’s Learning and Labor model began disappearing before the Civil War when the College established a student fee to help cover costs.
 This fee stirred up a bitter controversy because many saw the fee as violating the founding principle of making education available to those who could not afford to pay.